-- 46. Risk exists in all forms of public life, especially when trying new things to improve quality of life or managing unforeseen circumstances, such as the Covid pandemic.
+- 48. Risk exists in all forms of public life, especially when trying new things to improve quality of life or managing unforeseen circumstances.
 Managing those risks is a key element of effective corporate governance and supports the maintenance of a robust internal control environment.
 The Council has in place a Risk Management Framework supported and monitored by a Risk Management Group, chaired by the Governance Director.
 The Group considers various items of risk with the intention of identifying and seeking proactive remedial action for areas of concern.
-Risk management is used not only to avoid, or mitigate against risks but to understand risk to enable appropriate opportunities to be taken. - 47.
+Risk management is used not only to avoid or mitigate against risks but to understand risk to enable appropriate opportunities to be taken. - 49.
 The Corporate Risk Register is reviewed, updated and challenged regularly and presented to the Executive Management Team for their consideration and reported to Governance Committee.
-Directorate and corporate risk registers are reviewed at Directorate and Executive Management Team level and capture the potential risks facing the Council and the Directorates. - 48.
+Directorate and corporate risk registers are reviewed at Directorate and Executive Management Team level and capture the potential risks facing the Council and the Directorates. - 50.
 Formal arrangements are in place for Business Continuity Management to enable critical services to be maintained to citizens in the event of a major incident.
-These have been reviewed and strengthened further to deal with service disruption due to either a physical or cyber event.
+These have been reviewed and strengthened further to deal with service disruption due to either a physical or cyber event. - 51.
+The Veritau support contract for our Data Protection/Information Governance service ended in July 2023.
+From this date, the Council have had internal arrangements and dedicated resource in place to ensure compliance with data protection and information governance principles and responsibilities, and the mandatory data protection officer is appointed.